milonmaze/privacy-terms-observatory/www.linkedin.com/legal/cookie-policy.md

 Skip to main content
 Cookie Policy

-Effective on January 20, 2022
+Effective on June 3, 2022

 At LinkedIn, we believe in being clear and open about how we collect and use data related to you.
 This Cookie Policy applies to any LinkedIn product or service that links to this policy or incorporates it by reference.
 We use cookies and similar technologies such as pixels, local storage and mobile ad IDs (collectively referred to in this policy as “cookies”) to collect and use data as part of our Services, as defined in our Privacy Policy (“Services”) and which includes our sites, communications, mobile applications and off-site Services, such as our ad services and the “Apply with LinkedIn” and “Share with LinkedIn” plugins or tags.
 In the spirit of transparency, this policy provides detailed information about how and when we use these technologies.